-In fact‚ as the Los Angeles Bankruptcy Lawyer recently reported‚ about 64 percent of people surveyed don’t have $1‚000 to spare if an emergency arose.
+In fact‚ as the Woodland Hills Bankruptcy Lawyer recently reported‚ about 64 percent of people surveyed don’t have $1‚000 to spare if an emergency arose.
 Most of the people surveyed would simply ask for a loan or add to their already high credit card debt.

-Consult today with an experienced Los Angeles Bankruptcy Lawyer in order to get back on track financially.
+Consult today with an experienced Woodland Hills Bankruptcy Lawyer in order to get back on track financially.

 According to the MSNBC.com article‚ more parents are attempting to save for college — about 67 percent of those surveyed — but the pressures of the economy and the high cost of education are making the savings more difficult.
 The same survey in 2007 found that only 58 percent of those questioned by Fidelity Investments were saving money for college for their kids.